-Day & Night Cereal Bar brings nostalgic west coast foodie trend to Greenwood park mall
+Day & Night Cereal Bar brings nostalgic West Coast foodie trend to Greenwood Park Mall

-GREENWOOD– Over the last several years, a sugary new trend has popped up across the nation: cereal bars.
-Yes, as in the boxed breakfast lining the shelves at the grocery store—but with a twist.
+GREENWOOD, Ind. — Over the last several years, a sugary new trend has popped up across the nation: cereal bars.
+Yes, as in the boxed breakfast lining the shelves at the grocery store— but with a twist.

 We’re enjoying a taste of our childhood on this trip “In Your Neighborhood.”